What is a pressure Ulcer?

 Rating scales can only provide a helpful guide because they may miss patients who subsequently develop sores and include some who don’t.
 Another problem is that patients are often only categorised on admission to hospital, although daily assessment is often necessary to ensure that a worsening risk is not overlooked.
 In the clinical situation, illness and pressure are the dominant factors.

-The choice of support system is vitally important.
-These fall broadly into two groups
+The choice of support system is vitally important in avoiding pressure ulcers.
+Mattress types fall broadly into two groups

 What types of pressure ulcers are there?